tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/1/Activities/09-functions-01/README.md

 5. Call your `hello` function.

-6. Define a function `user_input` that asks the user for their name and stores it in a variable called `user_name` and print the user's name.
+6. Define a function `user_input` that asks the user "What is your name?" and stores it in a variable called `user_name` and print the user's name.

 7. Call your `user_input` function.